 Beelo tried to imagine a mountain without snow in the dead of winter.
 Then he imagined a starving deer, happy to find green grass for the first time in weeks, only to be taken by a shadowy predator and dragged underground.

-Ona stood up again, stretched his back and stood straight for a moment before settling back into his customary hunch and said something that Beelo could hardly believe.
+Ona stood up again, stretched his back and stood straight for a moment before he settled back into his customary hunch.
+He then said something that Beelo could hardly believe.

 “One day, the mountain exploded.”

 “My grandfather told me it was the second day of his seventeenth spring.
 Just before dawn.
 The ground shook like it sometimes did.
 He thought nothing of it until the shaking stopped suddenly.
 It was silent for a couple heartbeats and then his doma was rattled by the loudest noise he ever heard.
 The sound continued so long he thought he was about to die when it stopped suddenly.
 A moment later it began to hail.”

 “The hail was louder than normal.
 He opened his door to peer outside and saw not hail, but rocks, dark earth, and bits of trees.
 When the debris stopped falling, the entire village came outside and looked around in wonder.
 The falling rock destroyed many of the common buildings.
 Two entire families were killed when their domas were demolished with them inside.